Check out resources and information below to learn about safer sex, programs, and more!

 To request a program or additional information, email our health educator at firstname.lastname@example.org.

-Our current condom program is paused during Fall 2020.
+Our current condom program is currently paused.
 Needing assistance finding access to free or low-cost condoms?
 Email our health educator to be connected with resources or check out our new PDF Document: Condom Guide to find free condoms in your state!
 The Condom Guide will be updated periodically.
+Also, check out the vending machine located at the Student Health and Wellness Center on the Homewood campus for low-cost condoms.
 If you have resources that you would like to have added to the PDF, email email@example.com.